dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 ```

 <!-- TODO -->
 _Abstemious functions are not documented.
-Please report occurences of this error message._
+Please report occurrences of this error message._

 ## **Error: an abstemious function is allowed to codatatype-match only on its parameters** {#r_bad_astemious_match}

 <!-- TODO - need an example of this variation of error message -->
 <!-- TODO -->
 _Abstemious functions are not documented.
-Please report occurences of this error message._
+Please report occurrences of this error message._

 ## **Error: an abstemious function is not allowed to check codatatype equality** {#r_bad_astemious_codatatype_equality}